NonerDude/custom-git-commands/README.md

 	1. Add these Git aliases quickly by running the one-liner commands generated for each script (check out the oneline-configs folder).
 	2. Explore the scripts and use them manually if you like tweaking things or want to know exactly what’s happening.

 Either way, these commands are designed to simplify your Git workflow without adding any extra complexity.
-And yes, they are 100% safe—no messing with your history unless you ask for it. 😏

 # Commands Breakdown